XiaoA-Tang/mobile-ink-annotation/README.md

 *Once the plugin is approved in the official directory:*
 1. Open Obsidian **Settings** -> **Community Plugins**.
 2. Turn off Safe Mode.
-3. Click **Browse** and search for **"Mobile Ink Annotation Basic"**.
+3. Click **Browse** and search for **"Mobile Ink Annotation"**.
 4. Click **Install**, then **Enable** the plugin.

 ### Option 2: Manual Installation
-1. Download the latest release `.zip` file from the [Releases](https://github.com/YOUR_GITHUB_USERNAME/mobile-ink-annotation-basic/releases) page.
+1. Download the latest release `.zip` file from the [Releases](https://github.com/jepicaju862-lab/mobile-ink-annotation/releases) page.
-2. Extract the folder and place it in your vault's plugin folder: `<vault>/.obsidian/plugins/mobile-ink-annotation-basic/`.
+2. Extract the folder and place it in your vault's plugin folder: `<vault>/.obsidian/plugins/mobile-ink-annotation/`.
 3. Reload Obsidian.
 4. Go to **Settings** -> **Community Plugins** and enable the plugin.